-- 3758.
-Wildlife Knowledge Check.
-Use electrical circuits, pictures, or other methods of teaching wildlife identification or other wildlife conservation or shooting sports related knowledge.
-Plan size and shape to fit transportation and display; maximum size 24 x 24 inches. - (bluebird, purple martin, wood duck, kestrel, barn owl, etc.) or bat house; no insect houses.
+knowledge.
+Plan size and shape to fit transportation and display; maximum size 24 x 24 inches.

+- 3759.
+Houses.
+Make a house for wildlife.
+Examples: bird house (bluebird, purple martin, wood duck, kestrel, barn owl, etc.) or bat house; no insect houses.
 Make the house functional so that dimensions, hole size etc. are appropriate to fit the intended species' needs.
-Include the following information: 1) the kinds of animal(s) for which the house is intended, 2) where and how the house should be located for best use, 3) any seasonal maintenance needed, and 4) any evidence of your personal observations from experiences. - seed, suet, or nectar feeders.
+Include the following information: 1) the kinds of animal(s) for which the house is intended, 2) where and how the house should be located for best use, 3) any seasonal maintenance needed, and 4) any evidence of your personal observations from experi- 3802.0ther Woodwork-Articles not included in the above (e.g. ences. - 3760.
+Feeders/Waterers.
+Make a bird bath or feeder.
+Examples: seed, suet, or nectar feeders.
 Squirrel feeder okay; no insect feeders.
 Include the following information: 1) the kinds of animal(s) for which the water/feeder is intended, 2) where are how the water/feeder should be located for best use, 3) any seasonal maintenance needed, and 4) any evidence of your personal observations or experiences.